Musick fyne: Scottish Church Music (up to 1603)

 This is a brief overview.
 Expanded articles will appear in due course.

 We are very familiar with the names of William Byrd and Thomas Tallis, perhaps also with those of Robert Parsons, Christopher Tye and John Shepherd.

-But what about those from England's neighbours?
+But what about those from England's northern neighbour?

-One might well speculate that if the Catholic reformers had succeeded in reforming the Church from the inside – and there were many signs that this was happening – then there might well have been a continued flourishing of "musick fyne" – art music – in Scotland.
+One might well speculate that if the Catholic reformers had succeeded in reforming the Church from the inside – there were many signs that this was happening – then there might well have been a continued flourishing of "musick fyne" – art music – in Scotland.
 Unfortunately, however, this is merely speculation, and almost all the material we have to assess is the tantalisingly small amount that survives from the two main periods of musical growth: up to the 13th century and during the 15th and 16th centuries.

 Musical growth in Scotland

 Up to the thirteenth century music in both court and church flowered, including the founding of great ecclesiastical centres (with song schools) in Dunfermline, St Andrews, Glasgow and Elgin.